kanenorman/svd-compression/README.md

 # svd-compression
 THIS IS A MATLAB M.FUNCTION USED TO PREFORM SVD BLOCK IMAGE COMPRESSION.

-FIRST, OPEN img_compression.m.
-NEXT,
-MODIFY LINE 7 OF img_compression.m.
-FINALLY,
+FIRST, open img_compression.m.
+NEXT, modify line 7 of img_compression.m.
+FINALLY, modify line 12
-CHOOSE ANY BLOCK SIZE "B" (FOR EXAMPLE 8,16,64,...)
-AND ANY P VALUE SUCH THAT 0<P<1.
+choose any block size b (FOR EXAMPLE 8,16,64,...) and any p value such that 0<p<1

 HAVE FUN!